Comprehensive Visibility Protection Program for Class 1 Areas

 On August 20, 2019, EPA published a final memorandum for Guidance on Regional Haze State Implementation Plans for the Second Implementation Period.
 This guidance provides additional insight for states as they select sources to evaluate for potential additional control based on the four statutory factors listed in 40 CFR 51.308(f)(2)(i): cost of compliance, time necessary for compliance, energy and non-air environmental impacts, and remaining useful life of the source.
 Additional factors, including the visibility benefits of controls, may also be considered in these evaluations.

-SIPs are due July 21, 2021 for the 2nd planning period.
-The SIPs should include a state's calculations of baseline and natural visibility conditions, including scientific data documenting an adjustment to the uniform rate of progress (URP) if international emissions impact a state's Class 1 area(s), the long-term strategy for regional haze reduction, and RPGs to achieve natural conditions by 2064.
-Unlike the 1st planning period, where Best Available Retrofit Technology (BART) -subject sources were the focus, the 2nd planning period can target any large source of NOX, SO2, and/or PM across industries, including sources previously evaluated under BART.
+July 31, 2021 - SIPs are due for the 2nd planning period.
+The SIPs should include a state's calculations of baseline and natural visibility conditions, including scientific data documenting an adjustment to the URP if international emissions impact a state's Class 1 area(s), the long-term strategy for regional haze reduction, and RPGs to achieve natural conditions by 2064.
+Unlike the 1st planning period, where Best Available Retrofit Technology (BART) subject sources were the focus, the 2nd planning period can target any large source of NOX, SO2, and/or PM across industries, including sources previously evaluated under BART.

 There are five regional planning organizations (RPOs) that evaluate technical information related to how their States and Tribes impact Class 1 areas.
 RPOs are developing proposed methodologies for screening sources to determine whether sources could potentially impact a Class 1 area.
 The data collected and methodologies proposed are then passed to states for their SIP development.